Bunmi-Haastrup/Hermione-granger/README.md

 # Visualisation
 Through the use of Tableau we were  able to effectively envision distinctive  plots such as the distribution plots of different variables (independent and dependent) and creation of a visually appealing dashboard to represent the information.

-Tableau visualization for this project can be found under this link.
+Tableau visualization for this project can be found under this link;

 https://public.tableau.com/profile/olubunmi.abimbola.haastrup#!/vizhome/MidProjectworkongoing/Dashboard4?publish=yes